MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

       ```
 **NOTE:** The deploy command is available only during development (for security reasons).

+> Tip: You can also build and deploy the adapter using a single command: `mvn install adapter:deploy`

 ### Dependencies <a name="dependencies"></a>
 In order to use an external library in your adapter, follow these suggested instructions: